corundum/corundum/fpga/mqnic/ZCU106/fpga_zynqmp/README.md

 ## How to build

-Run make to build.
+Run make in this directory to build the bitstream and the .xsa file.
 Ensure that the Xilinx Vivado toolchain components are in PATH.

+Then change into sub-directory ps/petalinux/ and build the PetaLinux project, while pointing at the .xsa file.
+Ensure that the Xilinx PetaLinux toolchain components are in PATH.

+	cd ps/petalinux/
+	make HDF=../../fpga/fpga.xsa gethdf
+	make
+	make package-boot

+## How to test

+Copy the following, resulting files of building the PetaLinux project onto an SDcard suitable for then booting the ZCU106 in SDcard boot mode.

+	ps/petalinux/images/linux/:
+		BOOT.BIN
+		boot.scr
+		Image
+		system.dtb
+		rootfs.cpio.gz.u-boot